 A twelve week experience in directed teaching, 6 weeks in grades 1-5, 6 weeks in grades 6-12, in area schools.
 The student will observe and actually teach in a classroom.
 Included will be 30 contract hours of seminar which can include intensive meeting time before the directed teaching experience and weekly meetings during the directed teaching experience and upon its conclusion.
 The purpose of the seminar is to allow exploration of issues and experiences reflectively to enhance the directed teaching experience.
-Prerequisites: ED 359C (with at least a grade of "B") and at least 30 hours in the discipline to be taught, and admission to the Education Department.
+Prerequisites: ED 359C (with at least a grade of "B") and at least 30 hours in the discipline to be taught, and admission to the Education Department and cumulative GPA of 2.75.
 2:12:14